A composite generalization of Ville's martingale theorem using e-processes: A composite generalization of Ville's theorem

 \subsection{SubGaussian supermartingales and e-processes as witnesses}

+We now provide two simple examples where a nonnegative $\Pcal$-supermartingale does bear witness to our main theorem, and a third example where a $\Pcal$-e-process emerges.

 We first recall a standard definition: a zero-mean random variable $X$ is called $\sigma$-subGaussian, for some known $\sigma > 0$, if $\mathbb{E}[e^{\lambda X}] \leq e^{\lambda^2\sigma^2/2}$ for every $\lambda \in \mathbb{R}$.
-Of course, a Gaussian with variance $\sigma^2$ is $\sigma$-subGaussian, but \cite{hoeffding_probability_1963} famously proved that centered bounded random variables are also subGaussian (for an appropriate $\sigma$).
+A centered Gaussian with variance at most $\sigma^2$ is $\sigma$-subGaussian, but \cite{hoeffding_probability_1963} proved that centered bounded random variables are also subGaussian (for an appropriate $\sigma$).
 Thus, the class of subGaussian random variables is very richly nonparametric, containing discrete and continuous distributions, both bounded and unbounded.

 \paragraph{Case 1: zero mean.} Now, define $\Pcal^0$ to consist of all distributions over real-valued sequences $(X_t)_{t \in \N}$ such that for every $t\in\N$, $X_t$ is mean-zero and $\sigma$-subGaussian when conditioned on $X_1,\dots,X_{t-1}$.
 Recalling~\eqref{eq:a-div}, define the event